determined-ai/determined/docs/manage/config-policies.rst

 #######################

-Config Policies allow administrators to set limits on how users can define workloads (e.g., experiments and notebooks, tensorboards, shells, and commands).
-This feature enables administrators to govern user behavior more closely at the workspace and cluster level.
-Administrators can include any parameter referenced in the :ref:`experiment configuration reference
+Config Policies allow administrators to set limits on how users can define workloads (e.g., experiments, notebooks, tensorboards, shells, and commands).
+Administrators can include any parameter referenced in the :ref:`experiment configuration reference <experiment-config-reference>`.
-<experiment-config-reference>`.

 .. include:: ../_shared/attn-enterprise-edition.txt

-When implementing Config Policies, administrators should be aware of the following:

-#.
-Separate Priority Limits: Administrators can now set different priority limits for experiments
-   and NTSC (notebooks, tensorboards, shells, and commands) tasks.
-This allows for more granular control over task prioritization and resource allocation.
+Config Policies allow admins to define two types of configurations:

+-  **Invariant Configs**: Settings applied to all workloads within a scope (global or workspace).
+-  **Constraints**: Restrictions that prevent users from exceeding resource limits.

+These policies are essential for managing task priorities, resource allocation, and setting specific configurations across the organization.
+Global policies override workspace policies, and both override user-submitted configurations.

+**Constraints and Limitations**

-#.
-Priority Overrides: If a given scope has an invariant config policy set for a given task, and
-   that invariant configuration policy specifies ``priority``, this priority can still be overridden using the ``SetJobPriority`` API endpoint.
+-  Priority Overrides: If a given scope has an invariant config policy set for a given task, and that invariant configuration policy specifies ``priority``, this priority can still be overridden using the ``SetJobPriority`` API endpoint.
 However, the new priority must not violate any constraints defined in the applicable policies for that scope.

-These features provide administrators with greater flexibility in managing task priorities while still maintaining policy-based control over resource usage.

 **************
  Key Features
 **************

--  Set policies via WebUI or CLI
+-  Apply policies via WebUI or CLI
 -  Define limits for resource usage, environment settings, and more
 -  Apply policies at different levels (cluster-wide or workspace)
 -  Override capabilities for specific user roles or groups